 Let’s be honest: Gray gets a bad rap for being boring.
-As a happy medium between black and white, gray is often used as a subtle accent color— know, the kind of shade you pepper into your space when you don’t want to make too many waves.
-When the rest of the color wheel is packed with fiery warm tones, moody cool shades, and high-contrast combinations, it’s easy to write gray off as a little, well, blah.
+As a happy medium between black and white, gray is often used as a subtle accent color—the kind of shade you pepper into your space when you don’t want to make too many waves.
+And when the rest of the color wheel is packed with fiery warm tones, moody cool shades, and high-contrast combinations, it’s easy to write gray off as a little underwhelming.

 Layer Light Tones

 Historically, gray is used as a soft, subtle alternative to white or cream.
-However, this classic living room from LJ Savarie proves these hues can be used together.
+However, this classic living room designed by LJ Savarie proves these hues can be used together.
 "I really wanted to evoke sophisticated and modern sensibilities in what is usually a traditional suburban setting," she explains.
-“The millwork is new but made to look vintage with an arched window and intricate details.”
-Savarie used Benjamin Moore’s Revere Pewter on the moldings, and completed the room with cream cloth chairs, a marble hearth, and crisp white ceiling.
+Savarie used Benjamin Moore’s Revere Pewter on the moldings and completed the room with cream cloth chairs, a marble hearth, and a crisp white ceiling.

-Strike a balance between subtle and statement by mixing gray with a bold hue, like fire engine red.
-A red room might feel overwhelming—we all know how Mr. Big’s red accent wall in Sex and the City turned out—Alexander Doherty soften the look with a slim, charcoal accent wall and light gray sofas.
-Big’s wall might’ve been good in theory, but somehow it didn’t quite work; however, this setup oozes a sophisticated energy.
+Strike a balance between subtle and statement by mixing gray with a bold hue, like fire-engine red.
+A red living room might feel overwhelming—we all know how Mr. Big’s red accent wall in Sex and the City turned out—but designer Alexander Doherty managed to soften the look with a small charcoal accent wall and light gray sofas.
+This setup just gives off such sophisticated energy.

-Turns out, gray looks absolutely fierce with earthy tones.
+As it turns out, gray looks absolutely fierce with earth tones.
 Don’t believe us?
-Take a look at this living room from Kevin Dumais.
-Here, a charcoal sofa is deftly combined with an olive green wall covering, brown ceiling, as well as yellow throw pillows and blankets, mimicking a luscious forest.
-When all these earth hues are paired together, they create a living room that’s moody, but bursting with character.
+Take a look at this living room by designer Kevin Dumais.
+Here, a charcoal sofa is deftly combined with an olive green wall treatment, a reddish-brown ceiling, and yellow throw pillows and blankets, mimicking a luscious forest.
+When all these earth hues are paired together, they create a living room that’s moody but bursting with character and life.

-If you want to decorate with orange, but are nervous your home will veer into Halloween territory, add some gray to the mix.
-In this room designed by Arbor & Co., a slate couch punctuates the tangerine-colored walls.
-Fluffy throw pillows and a printed rug soften the contrasted color palette, with no signs of Halloweentown in sight.
+If you want to decorate with orange but are nervous your home will veer into Halloween territory, add some gray to the mix to keep things down to earth.
+In this cozy room designed by Arbor & Co., a slate couch punctuates the tangerine-colored walls.
+Fluffy throw pillows and a printed rug in lighter shades of gray soften the contrasting color palette, with no sign of Halloweentown in sight.

 Wow With an Accent Wall